doctorMcbob/WPL/README.md

 			push next item on the stack
 			into the datastructure

 		quetools.wes is a lybrary of
    		  WPL functions for working with Ques

+NAMESPACES:

+	dictionary has "global":{}
+				^everything you create in the global
+				namespace goes here

+	namespace: sets current namespace to the next word on the stack Name namespace
+		^sets namespace to Name.

+		then the dictionary will have "Name":{}
+						     ^Everything you create
+						     in this namespace goes here

+	!namespace: puts the current namespace on the stack This lets you do this:
+		!namespace = Name
+		" new namespace " namespace
+		... code code code ...
+		Name namespace

+		this is how WPL handles scopes.
+Its on the programmer to make the scopes.